-It’s widely believed that your muscles increase in length the more you stretch them, that if you bend down and reach for your toes enough, you’ll eventually stretch your hamstrings to a longer length.
+It’s widely believed that your muscles increase in length the more you stretch them.
+For example, if you bend down and reach for your toes enough, you’ll eventually stretch your hamstrings to a longer length.

 How Does Alignment Improve Flexibility?

-Elev8d Fitness is designed around this fundamental principle: Align the body so that it can move through full range of motion, thus, balancing and unifying the musculature as a functional, efficient system.
-“The idea is that you’ll get your body to point where you don’t feel like you need to stretch.
-And to do that, you have to align your body,” says Bradley.
+Elev8d Fitness is designed around this fundamental principle: Align the body so that it can move through its full range of motion, thus balancing and unifying the musculature as a functional, efficient system.
+“You’ll actually get your body to the point where you don’t feel like you need to stretch,” Bradley says.

 A Workout to Improve Flexibility

-“You’re going to feel some work in these exercises,” says Bradley.
-“But what we’re doing is training your muscles at their full length.”
-And that’s really the key here: Strengthening your muscles in a state of zero tension or tightness.
-You are training your body back into its natural and functional alignment.
+“You’re going to feel some work in these exercises,” Bradley says.
+“What we’re doing is training your muscles at their full length.”
+Strengthening your muscles in this state of zero tension or tightness is key—that’s the way to train your body back into its natural and functional alignment.

-“This 8-minute sequence is literally changing how each section of your spine relates to your hips and shoulders,” promises Bradley.
+“This eight-minute sequence is literally changing how each section of your spine relates to your hips and shoulders,” Bradley says.
 As you work your way through the exercises, your range of motion is increasing exponentially.
 So much so that if you started the whole thing over again from the top, you would notice a dramatic difference in your flexibility.
-That’s because you’ve freed up your shoulders, your mid-back, and your hips, thus, loosening the tension in the muscles.
+That’s because you’ve freed up your shoulders, mid-back, and hips, thus loosening the tension in the muscles.

-You’re not necessarily going to feel a stretch with this workout, reminds Bradley.
+You’re not necessarily going to feel a stretch with this workout, though.
 “It’ll feel like work and you may start breathing a little heavy.
-But then all of the sudden, you’ll be able to reach down and touch your toes.”
+But then all of the sudden, you’ll be able to reach down and touch your toes,” Bradley says.

 Transform your body in a little as eight minutes!
 Try the revolutionary Elev8d Fitness Flat Belly Workout Series!